cirrina/ctg-rnaseq/readme-sotwares-n-references.md

-### Quickstart guide v2.2.x
+### Quickstart ctg-rnaseq v2.2.x

-1. The driver assumes that FASTQ files have been generated and that .fastq and .bam filenames for each sample are supplied in SampleSheet (fastq_1, fastq_2 and bam columns).
-Typically, fastq and SampleSheet input are prepared by running `ctg-parse-samplesheet` followed by `ctg-demux2` tool (python CTG_SampleSheet crunching followed by bcl2fastq demux).
+1. The driver assumes that FASTQ files have been generated and that the FASTQ directory is supplied through `-f` flag.
+Also, sample specific FASTQ and BAM filenames must be supplied in SampleSheet (fastq_1, fastq_2 and bam [Data] columns).
+Typically, run python CTG_SampleSheet crunching script, followed by bcl2fastq demux (`ctg-parse-samplesheet` and `ctg-demux2`).
-2. Edit your samplesheet to fullfill all requirements.
-See section `SampleSheet`.
+2. Edit your samplesheet to fullfill all requirements (see below).
 A SampleSheet must be supplied and present within the pipeline execution dir.
-3. Note that **.fastq** and **.bam** file names must be **defined in the SampleSheet**.
+Note that **.fastq** and **.bam** file names must be **defined in the SampleSheet**.
 FASTQ files are ALL expected to be supplied in the SAME directory.
 SampleSheet provides filename(s) and -f argument provides FASTQ path.
+3. Make sure that `PipelineVersion`, `PipelineProfile` are correctly supplied in SampleSheet.
-4. Run the `rnaseq-driver` from `Illumina Sequencing Runfolder` (if first time & no project dir has been created)
+4. Run the `rnaseq-driver` from within `Illumina Sequencing Runfolder` ()
 5. **OR** run the `naseq-driver`from within the `Project work folder`.
 This requires that path to fastq directory is specified (`-f` flag).
 Typically this is performed when resuming a failed run or changing a projects paramters using the config files.
 6. Optional: A project runfolder can be primed without starting the nextflow pipeline.
 Use the `-p`, *prime run* flag.
 This in order to modify parameters in the `nextflow.config.project.XXX` or the `nextflow.config` files.